-- 460-6.5 Field Welding: Field weld only with the approval of the Engineer.
-Provide any additional field welding procedures as requested by the Engineer for review. - 460-6.6 Tack Welds: Do not weld or tack any fill plates, brackets, clips, shipping devices, or other materials not required by the Contract Documents or allowed by the AASHTO/AWS D1.5 Bridge Welding Code.
+460-6.5 Field Welding: Field weld only with the approval of the Engineer.

+460-6.6 Tack Welds: Do not weld or tack any fill plates, brackets, clips, shipping devices, or other materials not required by the Contract Documents or allowed by the AASHTO/AWS D1.5 Bridge Welding Code.